bufbuild/protocompile/experimental/ast/printer/DESIGN.md

 ### Step 4: settle the modern Default preset
 - Enumerate the printer's preferred defaults.
-- Document the divergences from `LegacyBufFormat`.
+- Document the divergences from `Legacy`.
-- Provide as a preset alongside `LegacyBufFormat`.
+- Provide as a preset alongside `Legacy`.

 ## Open questions